Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 Fred Rogers¹

-Too often the doctrine of caring applies only when it’s most convenient.
+Too often, the doctrine of caring applies only when it’s most convenient.

-Caring about your customers, truly giving a shit about them and their well being, means sometimes you have to do things that aren’t in the immediate best interest of you and/or the company.
+Caring about your customers, truly giving a shit about them and their well-being means sometimes you have to do things that aren’t in the immediate best interest of you and/or the company.

 Caring about the customer sucks.

-But then, that’s the whole the point.
+But then, that’s the whole point.

 Caring, giving a shit, is not a marketing tactic.
 It can’t be.
 There’s no discernable ROI.